TaatiTeam/OCW/README.md

 ### Downloading the dataset

-The dataset can be downloaded from [here](https://www.cs.toronto.edu/~taati/OCW/OCW.tar.gz) or with a bash script:
+The OCW dataset can be downloaded from [here](https://www.cs.toronto.edu/~taati/OCW/OCW.tar.gz) or with a bash script:

 ```bash
 bash download_OCW.sh
 ```
+For ablation datasets (_OCW-Randomized, OCW-WordNet_) download instructions, see [here](#downloading-easy-datasets-for-ablation-studies).

 ### Dataset structure